jodal/comics/docs/bootstrapping.rst

 ------------

 All of the ``manage.py`` commands got more options available.
-Add the :option:`--help` argument to any of the commands to get a full listing of the available options.
+Add the ``--help`` argument to any of the commands to get a full listing of the available options.